NoroffFEU/development-platforms/web-hosting-case-study.md

 - Offering a content delivery network (CDN) service

-With these right tools above, you can help users deliver quick page.
+By taking advantage of the tools above, it is possible to increase the speed of a web page.

 Website speed does affect UX because a fast page improves user experience, with a slow page it will make people who visit your site angry and frustrated, and with this it will just make them leave your site.